 DENGUE VIRUS SEROTYPE 3 NS1 PROTEIN (INSECT CELLS)

-Dengue virus serotype 3 NS1 protein is a recombinant protein, cloned and expressed in insect cells with greater than 95% purity.
+Dengue virus serotype 3 NS1 protein is a recombinant protein, cloned and expressed in insect cells with

 PRODUCT DETAILS – DENGUE VIRUS SEROTYPE 3 NS1 PROTEIN (INSECT CELLS)